 Small Animal Medicine

-The section is staffed by five faculty members board-certified by the American College of Veterinary internal medicine, five residents, each completing two years of training; and three licensed veterinary technicians.
+The Section of Small Animal Medicine is staffed by five faculty members board-certified by the American College of Veterinary internal medicine, five residents, each completing two years of training; and three licensed veterinary technicians.
 Our faculty’s clinical and research expertise span a large facet of small animal internal medicine fields including hematology, endocrinology, gastroenterology, hepatology, infectious and immune mediated diseases, and nephrology-urology.
 We provide specialized state of the art veterinary care to patients in our local area as well as referrals from all over the east Coast.
 The section's teaching efforts are focused on didactic lectures, clinical case presentations and laboratory experiences for preclinical veterinary students and the two-four week clinical rotation experience for third and fourth-year students.

 Small Animal Orthopedic Services